OpenST/ost-wallet-sdk-react-native/documentation/OstWalletSettings.md

 );
 ```

-Passing `ostUserId` and `ostWalletUIWorkflowCallback` to settings page is mandetory.
+While navigating to Settings page, passing `ostUserId` and `ostWalletUIWorkflowCallback` are mandetory.

 <b>eg. with react-navigation:</b>
 ```js